-The Nar Phu Tilicho Lake Trek is a pure wilderness experience that takes you to the unspoiled mystical valleys of Nar and Phu and one of the world’s highest altitude lakes, ‘Tilicho’ (4919 M).
-The Nar Phu Tilicho Trek lies in the Annapurna Region of Western Nepal sharing many of its parts with the Annapurna Circuit route and includes some of the toughest high altitude passes in Nepal like Mesokanto La Pass (5121 M) and Kang La Pass (5320 M).
+The Nar Phu Tilicho Lake Trek is a pure wilderness experience that takes you to the unspoiled mystical valleys of Nar and Phu and one of the world’s highest-altitude lakes, ‘Tilicho’ (4919 M).
+The Nar Phu Tilicho Trek lies in the Annapurna Region of Western Nepal sharing many of its parts with the Annapurna Circuit route and includes some of the toughest passes in Nepal like Mesokanto La Pass (5121 M) and Kang La Pass (5320 M).
 It is an ideal option for those who are seeking an alternative to the more popular and crowded, Annapurna Circuit.

 The trek to the valleys of Nar and Phu starts from the usual starting place of the Annapurna Circuit Trek, Jagat.
 After reaching Koto, the trek leaves the Annapurna Circuit trail and heads north to the valleys of Nar and Phu.
 For the next couple of days, the trail passes through lush forests, beautiful chortens, mani walls, prayer stones, thrilling suspension and wooden bridges, deep gorges, quiet settlements with impressive mountain sceneries and finally reaching the Phu and Nar village.
 The people in this region practice Tibetan Buddhism as they are closely tied to the Tibetan people culturally and traditionally.

-Prior to reaching Phu village, you can see ruins of the settlements of the Khampa people in a place called Chaku.
+Before reaching Phu village, you can see ruins of the settlements of the Khampa people in a place called Chaku.
 They were rebellions from Kham, Eastern Tibet who escaped from the Chinese invasion of Tibet in 1959.
 They settled there until the intervention by the Nepalese military in 1975.

 From Nar, the trek continues to Ngawal via the crossing of the challenging, Kang La Pass (5240 M) which leads ultimately back to the Annapurna Circuit again.
 The view of Annapurna 2, Gangapurna, Tilicho Peak, and Manaslu range from the Kang La Pass is simply an amazing treat to the eyes.
-The trek follows the Annapurna Circuit trail till Manang and takes the left trail to Khangsar a little bit farther.
+The trek follows the Annapurna Circuit trail to Manang and takes the left trail to Khangsar a little bit farther.
 The trek then passes through a steep landslide area to Tilicho Base Camp and then finally to Tilicho Lake (4919 M).
-From there, you will trek all the way to Jomsom via Mesokanto La Pass and Yak Kharka.
+From there, you will trek to Jomsom via Mesokanto La Pass and Yak Kharka.
 Jomsom is the headquarter of Mustang and it is the ending point of the trek.
 The next morning, you will fly out to Pokhara.

 Nar Phu Tilicho Lake Trek Itinerary